 Goods movement is integral to Southern California’s economy and this sector is expected to continue to grow.
 It is critical that cleaner fuels and technologies be used by the ships, trains and trucks in the future to reduce the emissions generated by this sector.
 The ships, trains and trucks that move these goods typically rely on large, high horsepower engines that burn diesel or similar fuels but they can be powered by cleaner natural gas.

-- Natural Gas for Ships, Trains and Trucks - Cliff Gladstein
+- Natural Gas for Ships, Trains and Trucks (PDF) - Cliff Gladstein

-- TOTE LNG Conversion and Construction - Cliff Hill
+- TOTE LNG Conversion and Construction (PDF) - Cliff Hill

-- Natural Gas for High Horsepower Engine - Normand Pellerin
+- Natural Gas for High Horsepower Engine (PDF) - Normand Pellerin